The House That Knows You: User Authentication Based on IoT Data: System design

 \subsection{Machine Learning Design for User Classification}

 We design a machine learning (ML) system that: (1) learns user profiles over time, using data extracted from network traffic generated by IoT devices; and (2) computes an authentication score in real time based on the most recent observation interval.
 The authentication score estimates the confidence or probability of the actual user being in the room.

-In more details, the ML system is trying to learn profiles for a set of users $\users=\{U_1,\dots, U_m\}$.
+The ML system is trying to learn profiles for a set of users $\users=\{U_1,\dots, U_m\}$.
 In our specific application, user observation is performed over time, and thus the features or user attributes need to be defined over an observation window.
 We design the system to predict at time $t$ the probability that a certain user is in the room, i.e.,: